Stefan Zweig: Biography

+Leaving Europe after the rise of Hitler

+Zweig's high profile did not shield him from the threat of persecution as a Jew.
+In 1934, after Hitler's rise to power in Germany, and following the establishment of the Austrofascist political regime known as the Ständestaat, Zweig left Austria for England, living first in London, and later in Bath.
+But England was not far enough away from the Nazi threat for Zweig; in 1940 he and his second wife crossed the Atlantic to the United States, settling in New York City.
+It turned out that Zweig was correct to fear being targeted by the Nazis, even in England: as part of the preparations for their invasion of England – known as Operation Sealion – the SS had prepared a list of persons in the UK who were to be detained immediately.
+This so-called Black Book came to light after the war; Zweig was listed on page 231, including his London address.

+The Zweigs lived only briefly in the US: for two months as guests of Yale University in New Haven, Connecticut, then renting a house in Ossining, New York.
 On 22 August 1940, they moved again to Petrópolis, a German-colonized mountain town 68 kilometres north of Rio de Janeiro.
+There, he wrote the book Brazil, Land of the Future and developed a close friendship with Chilean poet Gabriela Mistral.
 Zweig, feeling increasingly depressed about the situation in Europe and the future for humanity, wrote in a letter to author Jules Romains, "My inner crisis consists in that I am not able to identify myself with the me of passport, the self of exile".
+He had been despairing at the future of Europe and its culture.
+He wrote: "I think it better to conclude in good time and in erect bearing a life in which intellectual labour meant the purest joy and personal freedom the highest good on Earth".
 On 23 February 1942, the Zweigs were found dead of a barbiturate overdose in their house in the city of Petrópolis, holding hands.
-He had been despairing at the future of Europe and its culture.
-"I think it better to conclude in good time and in erect bearing a life in which intellectual labour meant the purest joy and personal freedom the highest good on Earth", he wrote.

 The Zweigs' house in Brazil was later turned into a cultural centre and is now known as Casa Stefan Zweig.